tosdr/tosdr.org/README.md

 one or terms of service that we think deserves to be taken into account to influence the class of services having these terms.

-Here's an exemple for a point on http://unhosted.org.
-[FIXME which is required?]
+Here's an exemple for a point.

 	{
 	  "id": "template", (required)